kbaseattic/nextgen/docs/design/data/queries.md

 # Queries our data model should support

-## Top 20 queries

-Try to model the requirements of the system by listing the top 20 queries
+Try to model the requirements of the system by listing the "top 20 queries".

+Based on discussion on the Production Leads call on 4/16/2015, this is broken into near-term and long-term lists.
+This is not a closed document.
+Everyone is encouraged to add to this list, add details or questions, or help organize it.

+## Near-term

 1. for this model, show me associated genomes
 2. how many genomes have at least one gene that produces this protein